Rides & Events

 Rehabilitation of the Bolsa Chica wetlands required a connection to the ocean, which in turn necessitated cutting a connection between the wetlands and the Pacific through PCH and the beach, and reconnecting PCH by bridging the cut.
 In doing this work, Caltrans found it so convenient to close off the bike lanes between Warner and Golden West—which were really just shoulders—with concrete traffic dividers, aka K-rails, that Caltrans only removed them after considerable pressure from the OCBC.

-Pacific Coast Highway, aka PCH, at Chrystal Cove
+Pacific Coast Highway, aka PCH, at Crystal Cove

 In this case, flooding and mud on PCH at Crystal Cove, between Newport Beach and Laguna Beach, were threatened by a blockage of Los Trancos Canyon drainage where it passes under PCH.
 In dealing with this, Caltrans again found it convenient to close off the bike lanes/shoulders—with K-rails, which this time were removed fairly expeditiously after OCBC comment.